Find Grad Schools

 Education Levels of Aerospace Engineering Majors

-During the 2020-2021 academic year, 361 students earned their doctor's degree in aerospace engineering.
+During the most recent year for which data is available, 442 people earned their doctor's degree in aerospace engineering.
 This makes it the 64th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in aerospace engineering at each degree level.